linuxaustralia/eventstreamr/conf-mgr/docs/modules/lib/amp.rst

     An argument that automatically fills in the sender's information for the reciever.

-    This argument is a :class:`twisted.protocols.amp.BoxDispatcher`; it allows access to :code:`callRemote` which can allow for a callback to send more calls to the sender.
+    This argument is a :twisted:`protocols.amp.BoxDispatcher`; it allows access to :code:`callRemote` which can allow for a callback to send more calls to the sender.

     This is used in :mod:`manager` to update the configuration when a new station connects.